aemeltsev/STM32F0-FreeRTOS-CMSIS/README.md

 More about FreeRTOS see in this repo [FreeRTOS Kernel Book](https://github.com/FreeRTOS/FreeRTOS-Kernel-Book).

 ### OpenOCD
 OpenOCD (Open On-Chip Debugger) is open-source software that interfaces with a hardware debugger's JTAG port.
 OpenOCD provides debugging and in-system programming for embedded target devices.
 Commonly, OpenOCD is paired with GDB (GNU Debugger) to provide a rich environment for debugging embedded applications.
 The debugger is capable of setting breakpoints, examining memory, and stepping through code execution, enabling precise control over what is happening on the device.
-For more info about openocd see [docs](https://openocd.org/pages/documentation.html).
+For more info about openocd see [docs](https://openocd.org/pages/documentation.html), and on this guide series [OpenOCD: user guide, first](https://microsin.net/programming/arm/openocd-manual-part1.html), [OpenOCD: user guide, second](https://microsin.net/programming/ARM/openocd-manual-part2.html), [OpenOCD: user guide, third](https://microsin.net/programming/ARM/openocd-manual-part3.html).

 Install under Ubuntu 22.04 and use it:
 ```